by Sharon Erdrich

 Imagine feeling like your muscles are broken, damaged.
 But they aren’t.
+Imagine dealing with that every day.
 Most folk with fibromyalgia say that they simply ache all over.
+All the time.
 Their muscles may feel like they have been pulled or overworked.
-Sometimes they experience muscle twitching, sometimess a burning sensation.
+Sometimes with muscle twitching, or a burning sensation.
 Some liken the aching to the intense, deep, relentless muscle pain of having influenza (the flu), except normal pain killers don’t do much for it.

 On top of this, energy is elusive.
 Like being unplugged.
-For some this symptom be fairly mild and in others is might be incapacitating.
-Why some people experience some symptoms more strongly than others is also a mystery.
+For some this symptom might be fairly mild and in others it might be incapacitating.
+Why some people experience certain symptoms more strongly than others is also a mystery.
 There are a lot of overlaps between fibromyalgia and Chronic Fatigue Syndrome (CFS).
-The key differential symptom is that CFS is characterised by fatigue and fibromyalgia it characterised by chronic pain.
+The key differential symptom is that CFS is characterised by fatigue and fibromyalgia is characterised by chronic pain.

-For some this is tantamount to having “brain fatigue” and others report it to be like having ‘cotton wool’ brain, creating somewhat cloudy thinking.
+For some this is described as “brain fatigue” and others report it to be like having a “cotton wool brain”, creating somewhat cloudy thinking.